Home » How To » How to Disable Print Spooler Service in Windows 10 & 11

 Set-Service -Name Spooler -StartupType Disabled

-Finally, close the PowerShell window and restart the system.
+Finally, close the PowerShell window and restart your computer.
 With that, you have completely disabled the Print Spooler service.

-To enable the Print Spooler service, execute the below commands one after the other.
-The first command will change the Startup type from Disabled to Automatic, and the second command will start the Print Spooler service.
+To enable the Print Spooler service again, execute the commands below one after the other.
+The first command changes the Startup type from Disabled to Automatic, and the second command will start the Print Spooler service.
+Next, restart your computer, and you are done.

 Set-Service -Name Spooler -StartupType Automatic